 The Downfall of Weed in America

 To understand the present, let’s take a brief look at the history of weed in the United States.
-What seems to be a common thread in the illegalization of weed in most countries is that it starts being used commonly, and then is made illegal in the 20th century (usually because it gets unfairly linked to a political movement or social group of some kind).
+What seems to be a common thread in the history of weed in most countries is that it starts being used commonly, and then is made illegal in the 20th century (usually because it gets unfairly linked to a political movement or social group of some kind).

 So what is the history?
 It began as early as 1619, when Virginia passed a law to make it mandatory for hemp to be grown in every farm in the colony.
 You might be thinking: what is hemp?
 Well, quick little lesson coming right up: hemp is a plant that derives from the marijuana plant, but has far less THC.
-Today Hemp is also used in edibles.
+Today Hemp is also used in edibles, like our hemp gummies.
 Back then it was a great source of revenue for America, and was used industrially as it could create materials perfect for making rope, cloth and paper.
 However, as time went on, cotton replaced hemp and it lost its value.
 A hemp t-shirt just wasn’t as comfortable as a cotton t-shirt.

 Nonetheless, the hemp plant’s twin, the marijjuana plant began to increase in popularity as it began to be used medicinally.
 In fact, if you were in the US in the years between 1870-1930, you wouldn’t have had a problem picking up some of mother nature’s sweet herbs from any local pharmacist.
 And weed then began to be used more recreationally in the 1920s when the price of alcohol increased, and it was a cheaper option for people.